‘Investing in Individuals, Transforming lives’ encompasses everything we aim for and believe in. Our curriculum is built around this ethos.

 - Celebrate achievements and small steps of learning.

-- Develop independence and life skills and prepare them for their next phase of learning through personalised pathways taking into account their wishes, dreams and aspirations.
+- Develop independence and life skills and prepare them for adulthood through personalised pathways taking into account their wishes, dreams and aspirations.

 - Develop the fundamental skills of communication, mathematical reasoning, problem solving, working with others and independent thinking.